sThinkfundao/sThink-ecosystem/README.md

 The one that matters at deployment is `contractAddress`.
 While it is `null`:

-- the CA bar shows `xxxxxxxxxxxxpump` with copying disabled and a visible "not live yet" reason,
+- the CA bar shows `328GT1Qh2CGTH7Efdup4vLGNFBPWNNShHpWZzh9bpump` with copying disabled and a visible "not live yet" reason,
 - the market data strip and table cells render their empty states,
 - no market data requests leave the page.